rathamrita/YOLOv5-Based-Deep-Learning-Framework-for-GPR-Hyperbola-Recognition-and-Analysis/README.md

 ## STEP 4.
 Manual Annotation Using MATLAB Image Labeler
 Used MATLAB Image Labeler for manual bounding box annotations.

-An image opened in MALTLAB image labeler GUI from the local directory using cmd.
+An image opened in MALTLAB image labeler GUI from the local directory using command(cmd) prompt.
 <img width="1915" height="990" alt="matlab 1" src="https://github.com/user-attachments/assets/188791b0-5b4c-4ffb-bda8-659bde30894e" />

-Each hyperbola, corresponding to a subsurface object, was manually labeled with a bounding box and class name "hyperbola".
+Each hyperbola, corresponding to a subsurface utility, was manually labeled with a bounding box and class name "hyperbola".
 <img width="1911" height="1007" alt="matlab 2" src="https://github.com/user-attachments/assets/ed587f1e-7d1d-40f5-89a9-4595a4dc25a5" />

-Why?
+Why this is important?
 Automated detection requires ground truth bounding boxes to learn the location and shape of hyperbolas.

+Alternative Tool to use image labeller :

-Alternative Tool: Open command prompt in local: labelImg
+-> Open command prompt in local

-pip install labelImg
+-> pip install labelImg

-labelImg
+-> labelImg

-Opens a GUI to load the augmented image folder and draw bounding boxes.
+-> Opens a GUI to load the augmented image folder and draw bounding boxes.

-For each box, enter label: hyperbola
+-> For each box, enter label: hyperbola

 ## STEP 5.
-Saving and Converting Annotations
+Saving and Converting Annotations of outputs
 Annotations were saved in Pascal VOC .xml format (default for labelImg).

 Converted these .xml files into: